pblin/re-datamarket-mvp/README.md

 Key technical/design assumptions are as follows:

-++ A unique contract will be deployed for each match from the Order Book ++ The Validation function/algorithm of the Contract will be accessible only from an Enigma specific address ++ After the successful validation of Trade Data, the contract will be closed/destructed
+(1) A unique contract will _NOT_ be deployed for each match from the Order Book (2) The Validation function/algorithm of the Contract will be accessible only from an Enigma specific address (3) After the successful validation of Trade Data, the Trade Transaction will be marked _Closed_

+[ Insert Diagram Here ]

 III.
 CAVEATS - DESIGN & TECHNICAL CHALLENGES:

-++ Deploying a unique Contract for each Order Book match adds the deploying time to each attempt of a Data Sale Transaction workflow
+(1)  Deploying a unique Contract for each Order Book match adds the deploying time to each attempt of a Data Sale Transaction workflow
-++ Processing data in "chunks" will now include the Contract deployment step ++ Processing asynchronous request through an "eternally deployed" contract could minimize the compute time of each transaction
+(2)  Processing asynchronous request through an "eternally deployed" contract could minimize the compute time of each transaction
-++ Wether "eternally deployed" or not, a Contract will still have to be destructible in the event the system gets hacked, it is recommended that it has an "auto termination" function built in
+(3)  Wether _eternally deployed_ or not, a Contract will still have to be destructible in the event the system gets hacked, it is recommended that it has an _auto termination_ function built in
-++ Even an eternally deployed Contract can have multiple instances across multiple servers to account for distributed compute power
+(4)  Even an eternally deployed Contract can have multiple instances across multiple servers to account for distributed compute power
-++  In the Event of Trade Cancellation due to data validation failure the Dynamic Staking algorithm must be engaged to calculate the fees owed by the Seller
+(5)  In the Event of Trade Cancellation due to data validation failure on the Enigma Network, the Dynamic Staking algorithm must _NOT_ be engaged to calculate the fees owed by the Seller and Trade must be marked as _Validation Failed_ and not transaction record marked as _Not Successfully Validated_

 IV.
 CONTRACT-LEVEL TECHNICAL LOGIC